open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/elasticsearch.md

 **Status**: [Experimental](../../../document-status.md)

 This document defines semantic conventions to apply when instrumenting requests to Elasticsearch.
 They map Elasticsearch requests to attributes on a Span.
-It also describes the configuration options that may be proivded as part of the instrumentation.

 ### Span Name